Attorneys Ben Crump, Bob Hilliard hired by family of teen who fell to his death from Orlando thrill ride

-ORLANDO, Fla. – Attorneys Ben Crump and Bob Hilliard have been hired on retainer to represent the family of Tyre Sampson, 14, who fell to his death Thursday night from the Orlando Free Fall at ICON Park, according to a news release from Ben Crump Law and Hilliard Martinez Gonzales.
+ORLANDO, Fla. – Attorneys Ben Crump and Bob Hilliard have been hired on retainer to represent the family of Tyre Sampson, 14, who fell to his death Thursday night from the Orlando Free Fall at ICON Park, according to a news release.

 The release specifies that Crump was hired by Sampson’s father, Yarnell Sampson, and that Hilliard was hired by Sampson’s mother, Nekia Dodd.
 Both attorneys said in statements that they intend to work together to get answers for the grieving family.